metadevpro/cal/cal.md

 ### CAL-7 Complex Queries Support
 CAL-6 + extra API for complex query support.

 Complex queries are better encoded in body than query strings.
-When query string is not a choice, new endpoints can be provided to resolve queries and delete criteria.
+When query string is not a choice, new end-points can be provided to resolve queries and delete criteria.

-The endpoints are the following ones:
+The end-points are the following ones:

 1. `POST /resources/query` for complex queries.
 2. `POST /resources/delete-by-query` for deletion by query.